microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 <img src="../graphics/Query_Performance_Insights.png" alt="Query_Performance_Insights"/>

 Query Performance Insights provides custom reporting options.
-You can read more about how to use Query Performance Insights at https://docs.microsoft.com/en-us/azure/sql-database/sql-database-query-performance.
+You can read more about how to use Query Performance Insights in the [documentation](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-query-performance).

 - **Go directly to Performance Recommendations**